 Continuous RF emissions and the impact on consumer health has been a frequent topic of debate in the smart meter industry.
 Daniel Hirsch, a former Director of The Program on Environmental and Nuclear Policy at UC Santa Cruz, has raised concern about the non-thermal health effects such as latent cancers from RF exposure, stating smart meters "may produce cumulative, whole-body exposures far higher than that of cell phones or microwave ovens."

 Privacy invasion is another primary issue for smart meter consumers.
 The device itself sends detailed, real-time information to the power company about electricity usage, providing reports that could be used to extract more specifics about the consumer.
-These reports could allow companies to infer behavioural patterns of the occupants, ranging from sleeping habits to the type of devices you are using, to whether or not you are home.
+These reports could allow companies to infer behavioral patterns of the occupants, ranging from sleeping habits to the type of devices you are using, to whether or not you are home.
 This data is collected by private corporations and is eventually up for sale.
 Debt collectors are known to use this data to infer if the occupants are home.
 Additionally, this information could be observed by the government and police entities.
 It can even be used to decide exactly where to cut power when necessary.

 Although power companies claim that smart meters use advanced encryption and have trustworthy security, it is only a matter of time until a harmful entity gains access to this private data about you and your home and uses it for criminal motives.
 Imagine the success a burglar would have if they were able to track your real-time location.
 This may seem like a far-fetched, worse-case scenario, but power companies have already implemented using this data to exploit customers and charge them as much as possible for power usage.